| MS&E Dept

 (solve real world problems under uncertainty by structuring them, building models,

 This course also satisfies the Distributional Breadth GER in Engineering and Applied Science.

 It is intended for undergraduate students and should be taken for five units.

 Graduate students in MS&E should enroll in a similar but separate course, MS&E 220.

 Concepts and tools for the analysis of problems under uncertainty,

-Examples from legal, social, medical, engineering, and physical problems provide motivation and
+Examples from legal, social, medical, and physical problems.

 Topics include axioms of probability, probability trees, belief networks, random variables,